blemasle/mls800/docs/building.md

 ![ISCP header on pcb](assets/building-icsp-header-pcb.jpg)&nbsp;![ISCP header pinout](assets/building-icsp-header.jpg)

-You'll need either a programmer, or another Arduino with the `ArduinoISP` sketch loaded on to it.
+You'll need either a programmer or another Arduino with the `ArduinoISP` sketch loaded on to it.
 I usually dedicate an Arduino Nano to this task.
 A complete procedure can be found on the [Arduino website](https://www.arduino.cc/en/Tutorial/ArduinoISP).

-* Upload the `ArduinoISP` sketch to a second arduino
+* Upload the `ArduinoISP` sketch to a second Arduino
 * Carefully wire your programmer to the MLS800 PCB
 * From the Arduino IDE, select the `Arduino micro` board and `Arduino as ISP` programmer
 * Select the COM port of your programmer